jpbruyere/vke.net/README.md

 **vke.net** (_vulkan engine for .net_) is composed of high level classes encapsulating vulkan objects with `IDispose` model and **reference counting**.
 [GLFW](https://www.glfw.org/)  handles the windowing system.

+Use the 'download_datas.sh' script for downloading sample's datas.

 ### Requirements
 - [GLFW](https://www.glfw.org/) if you use the `VkWindow` class.
 - If you want to use `jpg`, `jpeg`, `png` image [libstb](https://github.com/nothings/stb) (on debian install **libstb-dev**).
 Note that `ktx` image loading has no dependencies.